zuozhenggh/learning-library/data-management-library/database/essbase21c/essbase-drill-thru/essbase-drill-thru.md

 ## **Step 3:** Define a Drill-through Connection
-1. In Essbase UI, go to Applications.
+1. In Essbase interface, go to Applications.
 Select the application SampleDT.

-2. Launch application inspector, by clicking icon under Actions for the application selected and choose Inspect.
+2. Launch application inspector, by clicking the icon under Actions for the application selected and choose **Inspect**.
    ![](./images/imageDT_08.png "")

 3. Click Sources on the application inspector.